Rate Limits

 If you exceed any rate limit:

-- You will receive an HTTP
+- You will receive

-429 Too Many Requestserror - For WebSocket connections, excessive messages may result in disconnection
+HTTP 429, orHTTP 405 - For WebSocket connections, excessive messages may result in disconnection

-- When you're rate-limited on REST, WebSocket connections also get rate-limited, and viceversa
+- When you're rate-limited on REST, WebSocket connections also get rate-limited, and vice versa

 sendTxandsendTxBatch, meaning that getting rate-limited in one of the two buckets will not affect activity on the other.
-Put simply, sending too many transactions in a minute will not affect your ability to fetch data from the exchange, and viceversa.
+Put simply, sending too many transactions in a minute will not affect your ability to fetch data from the exchange, and vice versa.

 To avoid this, please ensure your clients are implementing proper backoff and retry strategies.